yasserhous/Kali-VM/README.md

 At that moment, I realized my issue might very well be the virtualbox installation.
 I removed virtual box completely, and reinstalled it, and then I was finally able to see the network options.
 I still could bot find the  file --> Host Network Manager, but I found the Tools --> Properties options which contained everything I needed

+Commands used:
+To host files from host to VM
+1) locate folder where the files you want to share are stored
+2) open command prompt and run python -m http.server 8080 ( you need to have python installed)
+3) on the VM open terminal and run: wget http://192.168.56.1:8080/yourfile.txt
 sources:
 Network Chuck how to build a HACKING lab : https://www.youtube.com/watch?v=mvsiuLzpx2E